doc-detective/doc-detective.github.io/docs/get-started/tutorials/set-up-your-test-environment.md

 4. Open a browser window to  `http://localhost:8080`.

 Running your files against a local server allows you to make edits and see them in real time.
-You will need to be able to serve up the files in a browser window in order to experiment with video recording and other features.
+You need to be able to serve up the files in a browser window to experiment with video recording and other features.